-If your kid is most at home in the kitchen, she may enjoy a cooking themed birthday celebration.
-If she is a fan of Food Network, she may love this party based on their hit cooking competition show, Chopped.
+If your kid is most at home in the kitchen, you may consider throwing a cooking themed birthday celebration.
+If your kid is also a fan of Food Network, consider why you should base the party on the hit cooking competition show, Chopped.

 The Chopped Kitchen

 The actual Chopped studio kitchen has enough ovens, appliances and counter space to accommodate four chefs, all cooking at the same time.
 Chances are your kitchen does not have this same type of set up, but that does not mean you can’t throw a Chopped party that’s just as much fun as the Food Network program.
 You can either adopt the format of the show to suit the abilities of your home kitchen or find a location that provides more cooking space.

 - Local firehouse: Rent your local firehouse banquet hall.
 They often have a large kitchen with ample space for several cooks.

 - The park: If the weather is warm, host your Chopped party at a park that has several barbecue grills available to use.
 Just make sure your collection of mystery ingredients includes items that could be cooked on the grill.

 - Your backyard: In keeping with the grill idea, purchase a few portable grills (the disposable kind they sell in the supermarket for tailgating or camping) and host your Chopped grilling party in the backyard.

 - Small appliance chopped: If you have enough counter space at home, you can do a version of Chopped that uses slow cookers or toaster ovens instead of traditional ovens (ask friends to borrow theirs for the day, so you have enough appliances to accommodate your guests).
 Note that slow cooker recipes used would have to rely on pre-cooked ingredients to save on overall cooking time.